GeorgeWL/georgelangham.me.github.io/content/about/_index.md

 ### BSc Web Systems Design - Sheffield Hallam

-Currently awaiting results, **Predicted Grade: 2:1**
+ **Grade: 2:1**

 This is one of the few specialist courses in the UK focused on Web Technologies.
 Key Areas of Study:

 * HTML5, CSS3
 * JavaScript, PHP and ASP web scripting
 * user interface design
 * programming
 * web-based systems architecture
 * web security
 * creative and critical thinking.
 * computer architecture
 * design and development of database systems
 * computer networking
 * project management
 * web frameworks including HTML5UP and Bootstrap
 * journal and thesis writing
 * information management (second year elective)
 * mobile application development (final year elective)
 * cloud databases and cloud computing (final year elective)

 ### BTEC National Diploma Level 3 - Mid-Cheshire College

 This course is a strong foundation to build onto with University education or Apprenticeships.
 Course included the following modules:

 * Communication and Employability Skills for IT
 * Computer Systems
 * Information Systems
 * Project Planning with IT
 * Database Design
 * Spreadsheet Modelling
 * Customisation of Web Pages
 * Software Design and Development
 * Human Computer Interaction
 * Object Oriented Programming
 * Computer Networks
 * Website Production
 * Event Driven Programming

 ### GCSEs A to C - Verdin High School